amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"File Name`" [string] provides name of the existing checkpoint data file to restart from.

-  * `"initialize from checkpoint data file and do not restart`" [bool] (optional) If this is set to false (default), then a restart is performed, if it is set to true, then all fields are initialized from the checkpoint data file.

 .. code-block:: xml

   <ParameterList name="Cycle Driver">  <!-- parent list -->